How to Become a Aircraft Service Attendants in South Carolina

 Obtain South Carolina licensure or certification

 South Carolina may require specific licensing or professional certification for aircraft service attendantss.
-Requirements vary by state — contact the South Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the South Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in South Carolina

-South Carolina employs 150 aircraft service attendants.
-The highest concentrations are in Spartanburg.
+South Carolina employs 290 aircraft service attendants.

 Aircraft Service Attendants salary range in South Carolina